-The gaming industry is today the largest entertainment industry in the world with 2.7 billion gamers globally.
-In 2020, the gaming industry is expected to generate revenues of around USD 159.3 billion, growing year-on-year by +9.3%, according to Newzoo.
+The gaming industry is today the largest entertainment industry in the world with 2.9 billion gamers globally.
+In 2021, the gaming industry is expected to generate revenues of around USD 175.8 billion, according to Newzoo.

 The games market is expected to continue its strong growth in the coming years.
-The total market will exceed USD 200 billion at the end of 2023, growing with a +8.3% CAGR, according to Newzoo.
+The total market will exceed USD 200 billion at the end of 2023, growing with a +7.3% CAGR between 2019 and 2023, according to Newzoo.

 The gaming industry is usually classified into three main categories – PC, mobile and console gaming.

 Mobile gaming is the world’s most popular form of gaming.
-Mobile games are expected to reach 2.6 billion players and generate revenues of USD 77.2 billion in 2020, representing almost half of the global games market in term of revenues.
-The mobile games market is expected to grow by 13.3% year-on-year in 2020 and will continue to grow faster than the total games market up to 2023, according to Newzoo.
+Mobile games were expected to reach 2.6 billion players in 2020.
+In 2021, mobile games are expected to generate revenues of USD 90.7 billion, representing more than half of the total games market in term of revenues and more than PC and console gaming combined.
+The mobile games market is expected to continue to outgrow the total games market up to 2023, according to Newzoo.

 Games is also the dominating category within mobile applications.
-In 2019, mobile games made up 72% of all app store spend, according to App Annie.
+In 2020, 7 USD of every 10 USD spent in the app stores went to games, according to App Annie.

 Free-to-play (F2P) games are gaining market share